Marchesi di Gresy New Releases

 Marchesi di Gresy 2014 Nebbiolo Langhe Martinenga

 This may well have been my favorite of this tasting of Marchesi di Gresy.
 It is perfumed and accessible, showing all the intrigue and joy Nebbiolo can bring.
-This wine smells of rose petals, dried strawberries, tobacco leaf and beef jerky spices.
+This wine smells of rose petals, dried strawberries, tobacco leaf and beef jerky spices - just as Nebbiolo should by its textbook description.
 Its fruit is clean, its tannins are impressively tame for young Nebbiolo, and its lifting acidity is well-placed.
 The moderate finish suggests this should be drunk up relatively young, though there is enough depth of expression to keep this evolving to benefit for at least several years.

 Marchesi di Gresy 2013 Barbera d’Asti